Automated Builds

 docker-tags: |

-shpcr.io/your-team/your-product:${{ needs.prepare.outputs.version }}
+shpcr.io/your-org/your-app:${{ needs.prepare.outputs.version }}

-shpcr.io/your-team/your-product:${{ needs.prepare.outputs.major }}
+shpcr.io/your-org/your-app:${{ needs.prepare.outputs.major }}

 environment: production